dentarg/auth0-blog/_posts/2014-08-22-sso-for-legacy-apps-with-auth0-openid-connect-and-apache.markdown

 category: Auth0-based Tutorial, Integration
 ---

-Auth0 [SDKs](https://docs.auth0.com) make it really easy to add SSO to any app, on any platform.
+Auth0 [SDKs](https://docs.auth0.com) make it really easy to add [Single Sign On (SSO)](https://resources.auth0.com/definitive-guide-to-single-sign-on/?utm_source=blog) to any app, on any platform.
 But sometimes, apps cannot be modified.
 What to do then?

 A very simple solution is to front any web content with a web server that itself is capable of negotiating authentication for users.
 One web server with the extensibility required for plugging-in any auth is Apache server.